 Brand new Fireballs

-– nearly always all-foam sandwich 'White' boats these days, can be yours for around £12K ish depending on the options list.
+– nearly always all-foam sandwich 'White' boats these days, can be yours for around £12-15K ish depending on the options list.
 They don't necessarily go any quicker than a 20 year old composite boat, but you will look good if you buy one.
 Either a Winder or the new Weathermark boat is the weapon of choice for the hotshot.

 All Fireballs should come equipped with a mainsail, jib and spinnaker, as well as a rudder and a trolley.
 Check that all these are present and in good